warkrismagic/mcp-ui-fork_research/README.md

 * **`mimeType`**: Always `text/html`
 * **`text` vs. `blob`**: Choose `text` for simple strings; use `blob` for larger or encoded content.

+It's rendered in the client with the `<HtmlResource>` React component.

+### UI Action

+UI blocks must be able to interact with the agent.
+In `mcp-ui`, this is done by hooking into events sent from the UI block and reacting to them in the host.
+For example, an HTML may trigger a tool call when a button is clicked by sending an event which will be caught handled by the client.

 ## 🏗️ Installation